roytang/blog/content/posts/2015/02/grand-prix-manila-2015.md

 - R14 0-2 LOSS vs monored
 - R15 2-1 WIN vs abzan aggro

 Going 3-3 on Day Two means I finished the GP at 11-4, which was the same record I had <a href="http://roytang.net/2012/06/grand-prix-manila-2012/">back in 2012</a>.
-That&#8217;s good enough this year for a 37th place finish and some cash:
+That&'s good enough this year for a 37th place finish and some cash:

 ![Snippet from final standing](http://roytang.net/wp-content/uploads/2015/02/2015-01-04-16.12.24.jpg)